HazemYacop/Mp3-Silence-Remover/README.md

  - ffplay.exe
  - ffprobe.exe

--if you are trying to export the project into an excutable (.exe) file by Pyinstaller or any other libraries like it, you have to add the above files with it too
+-If you are trying to export the project into an excutable (.exe) file by Pyinstaller or any other libraries like it, you have to add the above files with it too

 -The Program Deletes only Silence at the beginning and the end of any mp3 file(s) -Thanks :)